fnuVishakha/AIVideoSummarizer/README.md

 ## How to Use
 1. Clone or download the repository.
+2. you will have to use the virtual venv environment.
-2. Open the project in VS Code or any preferred editor.
+3. Open the project in VS Code or any preferred editor.
-3. Ensure all required dependencies are installed.
+4. Ensure all required dependencies are installed.
-4. Run the main file from the `src` folder.
+5. Run the main file from the `src` folder.
-5. The project will use the video available in the `assets` folder.
+6. The project will use the video available in the `assets` folder.

 ## Notes
 - The folder structure should be kept unchanged for proper execution.